Michigan's comeback season comes to abrupt halt in CFP semis

 MIAMI GARDENS, Fla.
 (AP) — Michigan won the Orange Bowl coin toss.

-And that the last thing that went right for the Wolverines in 2021.
+And that’s the last thing that went right for the Wolverines in 2021.

 A team that had barely trailed all season — never by more than four points — got into a hole quickly and only saw it deepen the rest of the way.
 Michigan’s appearance in the College Football Playoff semifinals did not go anywhere near according to plan, the Wolverines’ season ending Friday night with a 34-11 loss to Georgia in the Orange Bowl.